mikolalysenko/TrimeshJS/README.md

 Riemann
 =======

-Tools for working with triangulated models of embedded Riemannian surfaces.
+A set of tools for working with triangulated surface meshes in JavaScript.